PWC Herald Talks: The Future of Money

 Furthermore, the benefits of innovation and development were surmised when McDonald announced that "already this year blockchain has allowed New Zealand startups to raise more money than the whole Angel network provided last year."

 Paris, a specialist financial services lawyer, illustrated how the technology is beneficial when it comes to the supply chain process.
-Every single step being tracked and the records being "incorruptible".
-She understands that consumers want to be in control and have "fast, frictionless payments" when it comes to good and services.
+Every single step is tracked and the records being "incorruptible".
+She understands that consumers want to be in control and have "fast, frictionless payments" when it comes to goods and services.

 Hurdles to Mass Cryptocurrency Adoption

 A range of difficulties face the world of cryptocurrency and blockchain; awareness of the technology and its usability by everyday people being one example.
 Understanding the technical jargon, deciphering the coding languages used, let alone being able to understand how a blockchain works involves a massive commitment of time to studying the subject.
 Again, this is where platforms like Centrality work to bridge the gap between blockchain and everyday uses for businesses.
 Education is key to a successful future, and many resources have been developed, and websites created to help explain blockchain and cryptocurrency.